PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 Implicit Perception Loss (KLprcp) Hacking

 Empirically, we observe a unique form of model collapse that can occur when training with an excessively large KLprcp loss weighting (γ), which we refer to as KLprcp Hacking.
 We include an in-depth analysis of KLprcp Hacking in this section, identifying the model collapsing behavior when the hacking happens, the key factors that lead to collapse, its early signs, and different prevention strategies.
 Intuitively, because we maximize a KL divergence that is theoretically unbounded, the model may "hack" KLprcp to drive the policy gradient loss toward zero.
 When the hacking occurs, the model takes progressively larger update steps and suffers a drastic drop in rewards.
-To better regularize KLprcp in high-γ settings, we introduce Double Entropy Loss, an effective regularizer that prevents collapse while preserving performance.
+To better regularize PAPO in high-γ and removed KL settings, we introduce Double Entropy Loss, an effective regularizer that prevents collapse while preserving performance.

 In-Depth Analysis of KLprcp Hacking